char2cs/char2cs/README.md

 - 🧑‍🎓 Studient of Engineering informatics @ USAL.

 ## About Me
-Full Stack Developer, currently working on a PhP framework called .DOT, and also working on a CSGO platform called DOT.RECON
+Full Stack Developer, currently working on a PhP framework called .DOT, and also working on a CSGO platform called DOT.RECON.

 ## Knowledge
 - C++/C
-- JavaScript
+- JavaScript (DOM manipulation && Serverside applications)
-  - A little of Node.JS
-  - JQuery
 - PhP
 - MySQL
 - HTML/CSS